atrocore/docs-old/modules/translations.md

 ![view_mode](_assets/translation/view_mode.png)

 The "Book" icon indicates that this field is not marked as "translated", and the "Magic wand" icon indicates the automatically translated fields.
-To switch to the edit mode hover the mouse over the field you want to edit and click the pencil icon.
+To switch to the edit mode, hover the mouse over the field you want to edit and click the pencil icon.

 ![edit_field](_assets/translation/edit_field.png)